Berlioz/Enkibot/README.md

 # Enkibot
 An adaptive Final Fantasy V walkthrough/checklist generator designed to be used for a Four Job Fiesta, which only displays information needed for your particular run.
+Compiled, usable version is available at https://enkibot-prime.herokuapp.com/.

 ## Architecture
 The YAML files in /data/nodes define a very simple, mostly-linear state-machine.
 Each node contains hints for a certain part of FFV, some of which should be displayed only if the user has certain classes or combinations of classes.
 When building a walkthrough, the generator starts from the first node in the game (Wing Raptor) and recursively expands nodes until it meets an 'end' node (Neo Exdeath).